RobotLocomotion/drake/drake/doc/cxx_inl.rst

   /// Instantiated templates for the following kinds of T's are provided:
   /// - double
   ///
-  /// They are already available to link against in libmylibrary. template <typename T>
+  /// They are already available to link against in the containing library. template <typename T>
   class MyClass {
    public: